 Sourcing locally might not always be the easiest option.
 However, I think it’s a good move to look into it no matter what you’re producing.
 It’s an opportunity to not only score quality ingredients and products but also receive excellent customer service and build a network of folks who are rooting for you to succeed.
 After all, your success actually means something to them, personally and professionally.

 I always make a point to brag about the ingredients I buy locally.
 Sure, I don’t like to give away my secrets, so I’m very careful about what I talk about in terms of our sourcing and production.
-But I think it’s no secret (since I say this all the time…) that I buy a good percentage of our herbs, on top of our cornmeal, honey and beeswax from Carriage House Farm in North Bend, Ohio, just a short drive from us!
+All I will say is it’s time well spent to look around your local circles when shopping.

 Please remember that it’s great to shop local.
 But it’s even better to support businesses who do the same thing.
 Because when you do, an even longer chain of local artists, crafters, producers, farmers and business owners benefit not only from your dollar but also your enthusiasm.
 We thrive on it!